HangarMC/Hangar/README.md

 Your best bet is joining #hangar-dev on the [Paper Discord](https://discord.gg/papermc) and just discussing with us.
 All contributions are very welcome, we will not be able to finish this alone!

-## Licence
+## License

 Most of the frontend is a fork of Ore, licensed under MIT [here](https://github.com/SpongePowered/Ore/blob/staging/LICENSE.txt).
-The rest is new code (but created in reference of Ore) and is licenced under the MIT licence too.
+The rest is new code (but created in reference of Ore) and is licensed under the MIT license too.

 [Yarn]: https://yarnpkg.com/
 [HangarAuth]: https://github.com/PaperMC/HangarAuth